FireStorm Firing System User Guide

 Bonding

-You can bond a firing module to a remote control as many times as necessary.
-Each time is it bonded the previous bonding information is removed.
 The TX1 handheld remote control and the TX2 control desk both allow bonding of firing modules in very similar ways.

 Channel Number